 Spanish, other European, African, Amerindian, and Asian cultural influences all contribute to modern Costa Rica.
 And all of these cultural influences are on full display during Cultures National Day.

 The celebration in Atenas is much smaller than in Limon Province.
-Over the weekend we could hear the sounds of drums and fireworks which we hear many days each week, holiday or not.
+However, over the weekend, we could hear the sounds of drums and fireworks, which we hear many days each week, holiday or not.
 The Ticos (citizens of Costa Rica) certainly like to celebrate.
-We often hear music, drums, fireworks, and a variety of explosive sounds that leave a puff of smoke in the low lying clouds.
+Therefore, we often hear music, drums, fireworks, and various explosive sounds that leave a puff of smoke in the low-lying clouds.